Dune-CurvedGrid -- A Dune module for surface parametrization: CurvedGeometry and the geometry interface

 \item[Traits] (optional) is a class holding parameters for the implementation of the geometry, like the tolerance and iteration limit for a Newton solver implementing the global-to-local function.
-Additionally it allows to specify element properties that cannot be deduced from the \texttt{LocalFunction} or \texttt{LocalGeometry} directly, like the \texttt{GeometryType} of the element, if there is only one. \end{types}
+Additionally it allows to specify element properties that cannot be deduced from the \texttt{ElementFunction} or \texttt{LocalGeometry} directly, like the \texttt{GeometryType} of the element, if there is only one. \end{types}

-The definition of the \texttt{LocalFunction} follows the definition of localized functions in \cite{EnGrMuSa2017}.
-Especially, the definition of the range of the derivative of the local-function as derivative w.r.t. global coordinates is taken from there.
+The definition of the \texttt{ElementFunction} follows the definition of localized functions in \cite{EnGrMuSa2017}.
+Especially, the definition of the range of the derivative of the element-function as derivative w.r.t. global coordinates is taken from there.
 The final \texttt{jacobianTransposed} of the geometry mapping $\X$ is thus given by the chaining $D^\top \X = D^\top \eta \cdot (D^\top \mu_e\circ \eta) \cdot (D f\circ\mu_e\circ \eta)^\top$.
 Note that the mappings $\X$, $\eta$, and $\mu_e$ are geometry mappings and thus provide only the transposed of their Jacobians, whereas the localized function $f_e$ provides the non-transposed Jacobian derivative.
-In order to provide the transposed of the final geometry Jacobian $D \X$, it needs to be a linear map that is \textit{transposible}, i.e. it can be applied in a transposed fashion to a vector, by implementing the method \texttt{mtv()} or it must be representable as a matrix.
+In order to provide the transposed of the final geometry Jacobian $D \X$, it needs to be a linear map that is \textit{transposible}, i.e. it can be applied in a transposed fashion to a vector, by implementing the method \texttt{mtv()}, a method representing the transposed matrix times vector multiplication operation, or it must be representable as a matrix directly.